-DESCRIPTION OF NORTH-EASTERN IOWA STRATIGRAPHY
+DESCRIPTION OF NORTH-CENTRAL-EASTERN IOWA STRATIGRAPHY

-An important aspect of surficial geologic mapping on the Iowa Erosion Surface is the development of map units that utilize previously established lithostratigraphic frameworks for the Hudson, Wisconsin and Pre-Illinoian deposits in Iowa.
+An important aspect of surficial geologic mapping on the IES is the development of map units that utilize previously established lithostratigraphic frameworks for the Hudson, Wisconsin and Pre-Illinoian deposits in Iowa.
 A stratigraphic framework allows us to better understand the surficial materials of north-eastern Iowa.
-Hudson, Wisconsin and Pre-Illinois Episode deposits (Johnson et al., 1997) of the north-east Iowa are included in six formations: DeForest Formation (Hudson), Noah Creek Formation (Hudson and Wisconsin), Peoria and Pisgah Formations (Wisconsin), and Wolf Creek and Alburnett Formations (Pre-Illinois).
+Hudson, Wisconsin and Pre-Illinois Episode deposits (Johnson et al., 1997) of the north-eastern Iowa area included in six formations: DeForest Formation (Hudson), Noah Creek Formation (Hudson and Wisconsin), Peoria (Wisconsin), Sheldon Creek Formations (Wisconsin), and Wolf Creek and Alburnett Formations (Pre-Illinois).
 The following section provides a description of formations and members of north-east Iowa deposits.